Skip to content

 NativeWorldAccessor Job-safe world operations No

-Fields that require a tag scope (buffers, lookups, Group) can get their tags in two ways:
+Fields that require a tag scope (buffers, lookups, GroupIndex, NativeEntitySetIndices) can get their tags two ways:

-• At schedule time — omit Tag/Tags, and the generated ScheduleParallel method will include a TagSet parameter that the caller must provide:
+• At schedule time — omit the tag entirely, and the generated ScheduleParallel includes a mandatory TagSet parameter the caller must provide:

 [BurstCompile]